Companion to a Stage-1 registered report

 Walk the registered decision tree

-The whole plan — gates, benchmarks, the map, the five tests, the precedence rule, and the seven scenarios — as an interactive flow.
+The whole plan (validity criteria, benchmarks, the map, the five tests, the precedence rule, and the seven scenarios) as an interactive flow.
 Highlight an account to light up its route through the tree.

 Open the decision tree →

-Model lineups expire within months, so the study is built to be re-run rather than to freeze a snapshot.
-Three engines in the battery are permanently re-runnable open weights; every engine is pinned to a dated snapshot; and one results file feeds both the paper and this page, so they can never disagree.
+Model lineups expire within months, so the study is built to be re-run.
+Three of the tested engines are permanently re-runnable open weights; every engine is pinned to a dated snapshot; and one results file feeds both the paper and this page, so they can never disagree.
 When new model generations arrive, the same pipeline scores them against the same fixed human benchmark, and this map simply gains dots.

-Right now the file behind this page is a synthetic dress rehearsal: twelve planted engines, each built to exercise one branch of the registered decision tree, proving the pipeline routes every pattern to its pre-written reading.
-Nothing here is a finding.
+Right now the file behind this page is a synthetic dress rehearsal: twelve planted engines, each built to exercise one branch of the registered decision tree and confirm that the pipeline routes every pattern to its pre-written reading.
+Because the engines are planted, the values on this site carry no evidence about any real model.